-In last stanza of the poem, the poet seems convinced.
+In the last stanza of the poem, the poet seems convinced.
 He promises that if one were able to find a loyal and beautiful woman, he would go on a pilgrimage.
-Perhaps, Donne wants to advise us that there is scarcity of beautiful and faithful women in the world.
+Perhaps, Donne wants to advise us that there is a scarcity of beautiful and faithful women in the world.
 Thus, if one finds it then it is necessary for him to worship her.
-He himself says that he would worship that beautiful and loyal goddess, if found; however, he cannot forget that women are unfaithful; therefore, he changes his mind; he says that he would “not goe” on pilgrimage even if it is “at next doore” because it would be a waste of time.
-He then talks about possibility; a woman can sell his loyalty; she would have become disloyal until the poet reaches her.
+He himself says that he would worship that beautiful and loyal goddess if found; however, he cannot forget that women are unfaithful; therefore, he changes his mind.
+He says that he would “not goe” on pilgrimage even if it is “at next doore” because it would be a waste of time.
+He then talks about the possibility.
+A woman can sell her loyalty.
+She would have become disloyal until the poet reaches her.

 Style Analysis of “Go and Catch a Falling Star”:

-The poet has used colloquial style in the poem.
+The poet has used a colloquial style in the poem.
 Verse-pattern is neither conventional nor definable.
-Style of the poem changes with mood of the poet; it is, thus, dependent on emotions.
+The style of the poem changes with the mood of the poet; it is, thus, dependent on emotions.
 There is a strange kind of music in it.
-Style analysis of “Go and Catch a Falling Star” reveals simplicity of the poem but it simultaneously is not conservative.
+Style analysis of “Go and Catch a Falling Star” reveals the simplicity of the poem but it simultaneously is not conservative.

 Donne is not a romantic poet.
 Even while praising beauty, his attitude remains unromantic.
-Analysis of “Go and Catch a Falling Star” reveals that the poet has a false belief for women; therefore, he jibes every beautiful woman on earth.
-He is not talking about any single woman but about every beautiful woman of the world.
+Analysis of “Go and Catch a Falling Star” reveals that the poet has a false belief in women; therefore, he jibes every beautiful woman on earth.
+He is not talking about any single woman but about every beautiful woman in the world.
 He is not against beauty but against disloyalty.
 Undoubtedly, the Poem is a masterpiece.
-The poet goes at the peak while describing impossibility of a work but suddenly comes down and says it may be possible; the only task, which is impossible in the eyes of poet, is to find a loyal and beautiful woman.
+The poet goes at the peak while describing the impossibility of work but suddenly comes down and says it may be possible; the only task, which is impossible in the eyes of the poet, is to find a loyal and beautiful woman.